Kiang Central Water System Project – The Gambia

 Papa Sanneh, an engineer in Serekunda, surveyed the Village.
 The community will dig half-meter-deep trenches for installing the pipes, and provide the meals and support for Sanneh’s professional team.

 Once the trenches are dug, the team will do the installation.
-Project funding will provide a substantial financing (~75%) for its implementation.
-The community will contribute about 25% in cash and in kind of the total cost of the project.
+Project funding will provide substantial financing (~75%) for its implementation.
+The community will contribute about 25% in cash and in-kind of the total cost of the project.

 During the installation period, the PCV along with counterparts from Xxxxxxxx Health Center will conduct 3 sensitization workshops on hygiene, sanitation, and maintaining the water system at the place where the community meets to take care of the village affairs, in Xxxxxxxx Lower Basic School, and Xxxxxxxx Lower and Upper Basic Junior Secondary School.

 800 people in the community, plus students from nearby villages, will benefit from the project.